yuanxiaochenAC/EvoAgentX/docs/tutorial/tools.md

 ### 2.2 DockerInterpreter

 **The DockerInterpreter executes code in isolated Docker containers, providing maximum security and environment isolation.
-It allows safe execution of potentially risky code with custom environments, dependencies, and complete resource isolation.**
+It allows safe execution of potentially risky code with custom environments, dependencies, and complete resource isolation.
+Docker must be installed and running on your machine to use this tool.**

 #### 2.2.1 Setup